MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 ## Generate the Teams appPackage

 To distribute your Teams app, the `appPackage` is required.
 You can automatically create the `appPackage.zip` using the `teamsapp package` command in `Teamsapp` CLI.
-If you're unable to use `Teamsapp` CLI, follow these steps to manually create the appPackage:
+If you're unable to use `Teamsapp` CLI, follow these steps to manually create the `appPackage`:

 1. Prepare a `appPackage` folder.
 1. Place the `manifest.json` file in the `appPackage` folder.
 The default `manifest.json` file in the Teams Toolkit project contains placeholders, denoted by ${{}}.
 Replace these placeholders with the correct values.